 Ed Wolking, Jr., CCE

 Ed Wolking retired in 2016 after 30 years at the Detroit Regional Chamber, most recently serving as the organization's executive counsel.
 During his tenure in Detroit, Ed held various roles across the organization, including serving as executive vice president as well as senior vice president of strategic directions, member services and marketing.
 He also led the Detroit Regional Chamber Foundation and developed and implemented the Chamber’s affinity programs and the tiered dues concept and platform.
+He helped transform the Detroit Regional Chamber into one of the largest in the nation.

 His 45-year career in chamber management includes serving as president of the Columbus Area Chamber of Commerce (Ind.); group executive at the Greater Cincinnati Chamber of Commerce; and executive vice president at the Clermont County Chamber of Commerce in Ohio.

-Ed holds a bachelor of arts and master of business administration from Xavier University and holds numerous awards from the National Association of Membership Development.
+Ed holds bachelor of arts and master of business administration degrees from Xavier University and holds numerous awards from the National Association of Membership Development.
 He and his wife have four sons and belong to St. Clare of Montefalco Parish.